Skip to Content

 Property Division

-North Carolina law states that spouses must divide their marital property in an equitable manner.
-This means that, given the circumstances, the property division must be fair, although it does not have to be split 50/50.
+North Carolina law states that spouses must equitably divide their marital property.
+Given the circumstances, the property division must be fair, although it must not be split 50/50.
+Our team can help facilitate this process by ensuring that all assets are accurately evaluated and that any nuances, such as prenuptial agreements, are respected in negotiation strategies.

 Spousal Support

-Also known as alimony or maintenance, spousal support refers to payments made by one spouse to another to provide necessary financial support following a divorce.
-If one spouse did not work or there is a significant discrepancy in income, alimony might be an issue in your case.
-The judge will examine whether one spouse needs support and whether the other spouse is able to pay for the support.
+Alimony, also known as maintenance, refers to payments made by one spouse to another to provide necessary financial support following a divorce.
+If one spouse does not work or there is a significant income discrepancy, alimony might be an issue in your case.
+The judge will examine whether one spouse needs support and whether the other can pay for it.
+We work with you to craft compelling arguments and gather substantial evidence reflecting your financial needs or capabilities, safeguarding your financial future.

-If you and your spouse have a child, you will need to settle how you will share child custody and whether one spouse will need to pay child support.
-It is best for you and your spouse to agree on a child custody arrangement, but if you cannot, the court will issue a custody order based on what it believes to be in the best interests of the child.
+If you and your spouse have a child, you must settle how you will share child custody and whether one spouse must pay child support.
+You and your spouse should agree on a child custody arrangement, but if you cannot, the court will issue a custody order based on what it believes to be in the child's best interests.
+We offer support in understanding family dynamics, advocating for arrangements that support the child's well-being and future stability, and ensuring all legal documentation is accurate and complete.

 What Is an Uncontested Divorce?

-When a married couple officially decides to go separate ways, several decisions must be made.
+Several decisions must be made when a married couple officially decides to go separate.
 How will you:

 1. Divide up property from before the marriage?